 EventInterpreter (.ipcCommand) → intake.perform(controller) [STAGE 1]

-│ → CommandHandler.performCommand(.focus(.left)) (same path as 5.1 from here)
+│ → CommandHandler.performCommand(.focus(.left))

 v